hrbrmstr's Daily Drop

 This GitHub Next project tries to answer the question: "How can we "fingerprint" a codebase to see its structure at a glance?", and walks through some traditional examples of how to get an overview of a directory tree of code.
 Then, it drops a bit of circle-packed crunchy goodness via the repo visualizer tool.

-To see it in action, just hit up this free Azure app which lets you enter any ⁣owner/repo reference and kicks back an interactive circle-packing explorer view.
+reference and kicks back an interactive circle-packing explorer view.
 The section header image is a screen capture of the awesome Pandoc repo.

 And, you're not limited to just an online tool.
 You can add an SVG of your own repo to your project via a GitHub action the GH team has made available.
 This is a demo of it, and adding it to your own project is as straightforward as:

-• creating a new GitHub Action by adding a .yml file inside the .github/workflows directory.
-For example: .github/workflows/create-diagram.yml
+creating a new GitHub Action by adding a

-• adding the diagram image to your README: ![Visualization of the codebase](./diagram.svg)
+Actions; and,adding the diagram image to your

 Once you push, you can watch the GHA run in the Actions tab of your repository.
-Within a minute, you should have a visualization of your codebase in your README.
+Within a minute, you should have a visualization of your codebase in your README

 These "do one, focused thing well" resources are the bees knees.